Criteria for inclusion on MDN Web Docs

 Note: MDN Web Docs work is carried out on GitHub and 'in the open'.
 Your team should be versed in git & GitHub and be comfortable with working in open source.

-If a technology looks like a good candidate for being documented on MDN Web Docs, you can contact the team to propose and discuss the inclusion of this technology.
+If a technology looks like a good candidate for being documented on MDN Web Docs, you can start a discussion on the GitHub community discussions to propose and discuss the inclusion of this technology.
 This section describes what the proposal should include.

 Technologies will be considered for inclusion on MDN Web Docs on a case-by-case basis.
 For consideration, you would need to submit a proposal titled "Proposal for documenting a new technology on MDN Web Docs".
 We would need the following information from you in the proposal: